 Comprehensive exams are taken during late spring.
 After passing this exam, the student can begin working on the doctoral dissertation under the supervision of an individual faculty member.

 Student conducts individual research, culminating in a doctoral dissertation.
 The dissertation proposal and defense are oral presentations made before the student’s dissertation committee.

-Students are admitted to the doctoral program only for the fall semester and on a full-time basis.
+Students are admitted to the finance doctoral program only for the fall semester and on a full-time basis.
 Find out more about admission criteria and the application process.Learn More

 Faculty-student collaboration is a significant part of the Broad experience.
-Doctoral students have the opportunity to work with some of the top researchers across multiple disciplines.
+Finance doctoral students have the opportunity to work with some of the top researchers across multiple disciplines.
 Find out more about the research opportunities for finance doctoral students at MSU.Learn More

 The finance faculty at Michigan State University are outstanding in their field and have diverse research interests.
 Meet our faculty currently working with Ph.D. students in the finance doctoral program.Learn More